 However, some employees don’t understand the real threat that accompanies spoofed emails until they have actually been the recipient of a fake request.
 For this reason, some businesses choose to initiate a simulated attack to reveal to their employees firsthand how easy it is to become the victim of a spoofed email.
 Some services exist that make it easy to carry out a pretend to attack.
 Some of these services such as PhishMe allow you to target the attack to match the real threat each of your employees is likely to face, such as an email sent to marketing asking them to provide their SharePoint credentials.
 Experts assert that it is fundamental to follow any simulated attack with further training as your employees will be particularly receptive to in-depth lessons on avoiding spoofed emails after falling for your staged attack.

 Concerned that your employees might be vulnerable to spoofed emails?
-The security experts at Nexus IT can help you discover your business’ weak spots.
-Contact us today at (801) 839-7006 or email@example.com to learn more.
+The security experts at can help you discover your business’ weak spots.
+Contact us today at or to learn more.